 This article needs additional citations for verification.
 Please help improve this article by adding citations to reliable sources.
-Unsourced material may be challenged and removed.Find sources: "List of fictional feral children" – news · newspapers · books · scholar · JSTOR (October 2019) (Learn how and when to remove this template message)
+Unsourced material may be challenged and removed.Find sources: "List of fictional feral children" – news · newspapers · books · scholar · JSTOR (October 2019) (Learn how and when to remove this message)

 Mowgli (by John Lockwood Kipling), represents the modern idea of a feral child.

-In most tales, the child is lost (Tarzan) or abandoned (Romulus and Remus) before being found and adopted in a chance encounter with a sympathetic wild animal.
-In some stories, the child chooses to abandon human society (Where the Wild Things Are) or refuses to enter society altogether (Peter Pan).
-The child usually returns to civilization, but may decide to return again to life in the wild (Tarzan).
-In some cases, they find themselves trapped between worlds unable to enter entirely into either human society or animal society (Mowgli).[1]
+In most tales, the child is lost or abandoned, such as in Tarzan and Romulus and Remus respectively.
+They are then found and adopted in a chance encounter with a sympathetic wild animal.
+In some stories, the child chooses to abandon human society[Note 1] or even refuses to enter society altogether.[Note 2] The child usually returns to civilization, but may decide to return again to life in the wild.[Note 3] In some cases, they find themselves trapped between worlds unable to enter entirely into either human society or animal society.
+[Note 4] [1]

-In mythology and ancient literature
+In mythology, folklore, and ancient literature

 In modern prose